-Gresham Smith to assist with “first of its kind” traffic operations program involving Calera - Shelby County Reporter
+Gresham Smith to assist with 'first of its kind' traffic operations program involving Calera - Shelby County Reporter

-Gresham Smith to assist with “first of its kind” traffic operations program involving Calera
+Gresham Smith to assist with ‘first of its kind’ traffic operations program involving Calera

 By MICHELLE LOVE | Staff Writer